Airshiphacker/OSM-Australia/SETUP.md

 A streamlined guide for deploying an OpenStreetMap tile server using Docker on Ubuntu.
 Follow each step and review the notes for common pitfalls.

+The below guide i was able to set up OSM inside of a VM for testing purposes.

 ---

 ## 1. System Preparation